BREAKING: Brewer Says No With No Conditions to East Harlem Rezoning

 “I support an East Harlem rezoning, but I cannot support the administration’s ULURP application.
 I support most of what is contained in the EHNP, although it is not perfect.
 When I supported the administration’s mandatory inclusionary housing program two years ago, I recognized that somewhat higher density would be required in order to build large amounts of new affordable housing.
 But the degree of density would have to be consistent with neighborhood context and community input.
 Here, the community gave extensive, thoughtful and informed input, but the administration could not see its way to support significant elements of the community’s recommendations, which forces me to recommend a disapproval of the application.”

+Brewer respectfully describes the community board’s vote of “no with conditions” as a “show of faith with the extraordinary process that was the ENHP” while also acknowledging that some people still fear that the development proposed by the ENHP could exacerbate displacement.
+She maintains the ENHP planning process was “fair and comprehensive” and achieved “carefully balanced recommendations.”

-She writes that the city’s proposal added too much concentrated density, lacked sufficient units for the most low-income families, and failed to include an adequate preservation strategy and sufficient commitments to capital projects and programs outlined in the ENHP.
+Brewer writes that the city’s proposal added too much concentrated density, lacked sufficient units for the most low-income families, and failed to include an adequate preservation strategy and sufficient commitments to capital projects and programs outlined in the ENHP.

-The 27-page report goes on to list a variety of detailed comments on each aspect of the city’s plan for the neighborhood.
+She commends HPD’s recent efforts to target East Harlem for increased building visits and enforcement, but says it’s unclear whether those efforts will continue, and she reiterates calls for an enactment of an Anti-Eviction/Anti-Harassment district.

+Brewer also identifies the warehousing of rent-stabilized buildings by property owners as a major issue and says the city should consider “applying modified versions of their inclusionary housing program” to ensure these owners give back more affordable housing than required by the city’s mandatory inclusionary housing policy.

 “Each one of these failings alone, while significant, might not be fatal.
 But in the aggregate, given the enormous study and work of the EHNP, a failure to address and incorporate the community’s concerns and recommendations puts the proposed proposal at odds with the community planning process,” Brewer writes.